Coventry, RI USA

 I had a great time with the fifth graders at Captain Isaac Paine Elementary, talking about When Rivers Burned: The Earth Day Story.
 We discussed the conditions that led to the first Earth Day: Birds dying from DDT, smog that sickened thousands, oil spills, and burning rivers.
 Then we talked about the efforts of two men, Senator Gaylord Nelson and college student Denis Hayes, to create the first Earth Day and what a difference that made.
 Finally, the students shared what they will be doing to celebrate Earth Day this year.
 Many of them were cleaning up trash.
 Once student talked about her and her mother's efforts to lobby the statehouse on behalf of environmental issues.

 The students were a rapt audience and asked very thoughtful questions.

 After much research and deliberation, they chose the Ocean Conservancy as the recipient of my donation.
 Attached is a photo that their teacher, Laurie Murphy, took of my visit.
 As always, it's a joy to take part in the Authors for Earth Day program!

-2013 at Myron J. Francis Elementary School in Rumford, Rhode Island USA
+Myron J. Francis Elementary School in Rumford, Rhode Island USA

 LINDA CELEBRATES EARTH DAY AT MYRON J. FRANCIS